Karen S. Marston

 Karen Spencer Marston (born 1968) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education

-Marston earned her Bachelor of Arts from Davidson College and her Juris Doctor, magna cum laude, from Wake Forest University School of Law, where she served as an Articles Editor on the Wake Forest Law Review.
+Marston earned her Bachelor of Arts from Davidson College in 1990 and her Juris Doctor, magna cum laude, from Wake Forest University School of Law in 1998, where she served as an Articles Editor on the Wake Forest Law Review.

 Legal and teaching career

-Marston previously served as an Assistant United States Attorney in the United States Attorney's Office for the Western District of North Carolina, receiving the Department of Justice Director's Award in 2002.
-From 2010 to 2019, she served as an Assistant United States Attorney in the United States Attorney's Office for the Eastern District of Pennsylvania, where she was the Chief of the Office's Narcotics and Organized Crime section.
+Marston previously served as an Assistant United States Attorney in the United States Attorney's Office for the Western District of North Carolina from 2000 to 2006, receiving the Department of Justice Director's Award in 2002.
+From 2010 to 2019, she served as an Assistant United States Attorney in the United States Attorney's Office for the Eastern District of Pennsylvania, where she was the Chief of the Office's Narcotics and Organized Crime section from 2018 to 2019.
 She has also served as an adjunct professor at Temple University Beasley School of Law.